Ranginang67/Firecrack/README.md

 * `python firecrack.py`
 * `help`

-**NOTE:** before use this tool edit file 'nano module/wordlist.txt' and add your wordlist minim of 5 line **Thanks!**
+**NOTE:** before use this tool, edit file "nano module/wordlist.txt" and add your wordlist minim of 5 line

+**Thanks!**